Intersport Racing: 2003–2004

-2005 - Driver and Team Glory
+2005 – Driver and Team Glory

 2005 saw Telesis Intersport Racing ran two LMP2 cars at the 12 Hours of Sebring before opting to race one car for the full season.
 Car No. 30 was a Lola B2K/40-Judd that was to be used just for Sebring and car 37 was a brand new Lola B05/40-AER which would be used for the full season.
 Both cars retired at Sebring before father and son, Jon and Clint won the next round in the LMP2 class at Road Atlanta.
-Jon only raced some events in 2005 to let Clint attempt to repeat Jon's 2002 LMP2 winning ways, with help from various team mates such as Liz Halliday and Gregor Fisken.
+Jon only raced some events in 2005 to let Clint attempt to repeat Jon's 2002 LMP2 winning ways, with help from various teammates such as Liz Halliday and Gregor Fisken.
 They won four rounds after Road Atlanta, their most impressive win was on their return to Road Atlanta at the Petit Le Mans.
 2005 is considered to be Intersport's most successful year.
 They won the teams championship in LMP2 with 133 points, 16 points ahead of Miracle Motorsports.
 Clint Field won the LMP2 drivers championship, racing every race for Intersport in 2005, with Jon finishing in fifth.